IgniteUI/igniteui-documentation/topics/02_Controls/igBulletGraph/01_Adding/01_igBulletGraph_Adding_Using_the_MVC_Helper.md

 ​**2.
 Instantiate the *igBulletGraph* control** configuring its basic rendering options.

 Instantiate the `igBulletGraph` control.
-As with all %%ProductName%% ASP.NET MVC helpers, you must call the Render method to render the HTML and JavaScript to the View.
+As with all %%ProductName%% %%ProductNameMVC%%, you must call the Render method to render the HTML and JavaScript to the View.

 **In ASPX:**